Human Centric Lighting

 Helvar iC standalone solutions are easy to implement as a single luminaire or as a single room solution.
 Natural colour temperature and illuminance of daylight varies greatly, influenced by location, time, weather, etc. With the iC standalone solutions, it is possible to simulate the natural outdoor lighting environment.

-In the , the user selects the desired option from the specific Select the Weather panel.
+Select the weather is an out-of-the-box solution, you only need to install the luminaires and a control panel.
+The user selects the desired option from the specific Select the Weather panel.

 Helvar iC DALI drivers and LED modules are the heart of the tunable white luminaires, developed specifically for dimming and tuning the white colour.
 The two driver output channels are connected to two modules with different colour temperatures, warm white and cool white allowing easier control of the colour temperature.